 People experiencing recent troublesome changes in their behavior, thoughts or emotions described below may have early psychosis or the onset of mental illness.
-If you or someone you know has had a recent diagnosis or newly emerging symptoms of psychosis, the

 What Is Psychosis?

-- Withdrawing from friends and family
+- Withdrawing from friends, family and usual activities

-- A drop in school or work performance
+- Decline in school or work performance

-- Inability to focus
+- Inability to focus or concentrate

 - Disrupted sleep patterns

-- Feeling anxious or worried
+- Felling sad, depressed, anxious or worried

 More serious signs include: